mer-hybris/hadk.sailfishos.org/docs/subsystems.md

 <https://github.com/mer-qt/qtsensors>

-Debugging output of sensorfwd can be increased one level during runtime by sending (as root) USR1 signal like so: kill -USR1 [pgrep sensorfwd]{.title-ref} or specified on the commandline for startup debugging.
+Debugging output of sensorfwd can be increased one level during runtime by sending (as root) USR1 signal like so: `pkill -USR1 sensorfwd` or specified on the commandline for startup debugging.

-Sending kill -USR2 [pgrep sensorfwd]{.title-ref} will output a current status report.
+Sending `pkill -USR2 sensorfwd` will output a current status report.

 ## Power management